-TASKS STATUS 16.10 Improve Parking Supply and Management Ongoing and Management Parking availability can be challenging especially during the summer months when many thousands of people visit coastal areas.
+16.10 Improve Parking Supply and Management Ongoing and management Parking availability can be challenging especially during the summer months when many thousands of people visit coastal areas.
 West Newport, Balboa Peninsula, Mariners Mile, and Corona del Mar experience high parking demand.
 Parking conflicts can hold back commercial and economic activities and creating new parking is often expensive.
 In 2011, the City prioritized the revitalization of Balboa Village and better parking management was considered a high priority before increasing the supply.
 In 2012, the City Council approved the Balboa Village Master Plan that identified several parking management strategies including the creation of a parking management overlay district, consideration of parking on a district-wide basis rather than individual property basis, demand-based pricing strategies, an employee parking program, enhanced wayfinding, and potentially an overnight resident parking program (RP3) for the neighborhood just west of Balboa Village.
 In January 2015, the City Council approved all of the parking strategies.
-The RP3 Coastal Development Permit is expected to be considered by the Zoning Administrator in 2018 (subject to appeal to the Coastal Commission).
+The Balboa RP3 was abandoned due to insufficient resident support.
 Incorporating the Balboa Parking Management Overlay District into the City's certified LCP will require a LCP amendment approved by the Coastal Commission.
-Initiation of this LCP amendment is expected in 2018, but could take up to a year at the Coastal Commission.
+Approval of this LCP amendment by the City is expected in the spring of 2019, but could take a year or more at the Coastal Commission.
 Successful strategies may be translated to fit other geographic areas to address their own specific parking issues.
+Although the Balboa RP3 was unsuccessful, using this same strategy for the Finley Tract was examined.
+Resident support is high and a Coastal Development Permit was issued by the City.
+The CDP is on appeal with the Coastal Commission.
+Expanding parking supply through the development of parking lots or parking structures is very costly.
+The City has discussed the creation of additional parking resources in the Lido Village and Balboa Village areas with several area business and property owners.
+Discussions are ongoing.
 16.11 Maintain Trails Ongoing The City continues to maintain existing bike paths and trails that are within the City's jurisdiction.
-In 2017, the City completed City completed a bicycle lane improvement project along MacArthur Boulevard (south) and Irvine Avenue.
-The City is embarking on projects to review and improve bicycle lanes on Irvine Avenue and continue bicycle lane improvements on MacArthur Boulevard with anticipated completion in Spring 2017.
-Bike node improvements were added to Back Bay View Park including a water bottle filler, bicycle repair station, bicycle racks and picnic benches.
-Bicycle racks were added to Marine Avenue creating a bicycle coral.
+In 2018, the City completed City completed a bicycle lane improvement project along Irvine Avenue.
+The City is embarking on projects to review and improve bicycle lanes on MacArthur Boulevard and University Drive in fall 2019.
+Bicycle racks were added to the 300 block of Marine Avenue creating a second bicycle corral.

 16.12 Marine Transportation Ongoing A study provided an evaluation of a water taxi and found it would require a subsidy and was without a funding source.
-This effort was put on-hold.
+This effort was put on hold.